Here’s how I made matching Mickey tie-dye shirts for a Disney Vacation

 Again, this will help define the shape.
 Continue dyeing the shirt in your preferred color pattern, ensuring you use enough dye to soak to the middle layers of the shirt.

-When you’re happy with the pattern, wrap the shirt in saran wrap and place it in a Ziploc bag to let that gorgeous color soak in.
+When you’re happy with the pattern, wrap the shirt in plastic wrap and then place it in a Ziploc bag to let all that gorgeous color soak in.
 The hardest part for us was waiting the recommended 24 hours before unwrapping our shirts to see how they turned out.
 We managed, though.

-When the 24 hours is up, put on a fresh pair of gloves, remove the rubber bands, and rinse the shirts out in the sink.
+When the 24 hours is up, put on a fresh pair of gloves, remove the rubber bands, and rinse the shirts out in the sink until the water starts to run sort of clear.
 Then, toss the shirts in the washing machine (make sure nothing else is in the machine other than your tie-dye shirts) and give them a spin in the dryer before showing off your creations.

 Once we got the hang of it, we were happy with the results (Photo: Tarah Chieffi

-Like we said, our first round of matching Mickey tie dye shirts looked OK, but the Mickey was not as defined as we would have liked.
+Like we said, our first round of matching Mickey tie dye shirts looked OK, but the Mickey was not as defined as we’d hoped.
 We learned a few things from our attempt, though, and adjusted our strategy the second time through.

 We wish the instructions in the Disney blog post and video had been a little more clear, but we were really happy with the final results on our second try and can’t wait to wear these tie-dye shirts on our next trip.